igem-fau/website/content/human-practices/human-practices.md

 A well-known fact is that an unhealthy lifestyle, like the consumption of fast food and cigarettes, promotes the formation of cancer.
 Since the foundation was founded and started with their informational campaign, the number of incidence of colorectal cancer decreased.
 Their campaign included the creation of the colorectal cancer month in May, which engages other organizations like hospitals, health organizations and doctors in general to inform their patients about the risks and possible preventions of cancer.
-Another project is called “Nationaler Krebsplan” in which they are working together with the ministry of health to develop further early diagnosis of colorectal cancer.
+Another project is called "Nationaler Krebsplan" in which they are working together with the ministry of health to develop further early diagnosis of colorectal cancer.
-Additionally they award scientists, researching for new therapies and treatments for colorectal cancer, with a special price, the so-called “Ehren-Felix”.
+Additionally they award scientists, researching for new therapies and treatments for colorectal cancer, with a special price, the so-called "Ehren-Felix".

 {{< rawhtml >}}
 <img class="rounded-lg mx-auto shadow-md my-8 hover:shadow-lg" style="width: 500px !important;" src="/human-practices/images/peipp.jpg" />